cjordan7/STL-Implementation/README.md

 Here's a list of implemented functions for the `Stack`.

 * `Stack()`

+    Create an empty stack.

 * `Stack(Stack<T> const& stack)`

+    Copy a stack into the current one.

 * `Stack(size_t size)`

+    Create a stack of size `size`.

 * `bool empty() const`

+    Return wether the stack is empty or not.

 * `void push(T& t)`

+    Push an element onto the stack.

 * `void push(const T& t)`

+    Push an const element onto the stack.

 * `T& top()`

+    Get the top element of the stack.

 * `const T& top() const`

+    Get the top element of the stack.

 * `void pop()`

+  Pop the stack.

 * `unsigned long long size() const`

+    Get the size of the stack.

 * `void swap(Stack& stack) noexcept`

+    Swap two stacks